Notre Dame de la Garoupe: Notre Dame de Bon Port and the sailors of Antibes

 Notre-Dame de Bon-Port is the protector of Antibes Juan-les-Pins and the patron saint of the sailors of Antibes.
 She is credited with driving out the bubonic plague from Antibes.

 The Corporation des Marins d'Antibes holds an annual festival that recalls and solicits the protections that have been offered to sailors by Notre Dame de Bon Port since the 16th century.

-Following the custom for this procession, her statue is carried down by sailors to the Antibes Cathedral on the first Thursday of July by the way of the stations of the cross that line a roughly paved path.
+In accordance with the custom for this festival, her statue is carried down by sailors to the Antibes Cathedral on the first Thursday of July by the way of the stations of the cross that line a roughly paved path.
 The sailors are barefoot and wear their traditional blue and white garb.
-The statue is then brought back up to la Garoupe on the following Sunday, in accordance with custom.
+The statue is then brought back up to la Garoupe on the following Sunday.